XNaAlOH4/JS_Library/README.md

 5. Minimum Calculator
 - A Library which calculates minimum values for optimal speed for most of the things I am making

+6. Text-Graphics/ Math-eqn Graphics
+- A tool to show math nicely

 ~ XZoras